-This section has considered outcomes of recent reviews in Queensland, NSW and the ACT, in addition to a discussion of issues relating to deregulation which are currently being considered in the Victorian taxi and hire car industry review.
+NSW and the ACT, and a discussion of issues relating to deregulation which are currently being considered in the Victorian taxi and hire car industry review.
+In addition, an overview of issues relating to entry into the taxi market and the determination of fares have been considered in the case of the Northern Territory, Western Australia South Australia and Tasmania.

-What has emerged in the case of NSW and the ACT is that into the future the respective Governments have determined that taxi fares will be reviewed annually through the application of an appropriate model taking account of cost movements relevant to the taxi industry.
+What has emerged in the case of NSW, the Northern Territory, Western Australia, South Australia and the ACT is that into the future the respective Governments have determined that taxi fares will be reviewed annually through the application of an appropriate model taking account of cost movements relevant to the taxi industry.
 In Queensland their taxi fare model is applied every six months.
-In addition these jurisdictions have each developed an appropriate model to determine annual taxi licence releases numbers.
+In addition, many jurisdictions have developed an appropriate model to determine annual taxi licence releases numbers.
 The components comprising these models are very much location specific.